jackieju/CPP2Ruby/README.md

 	</pre>
 3. Function Polymophism with different parameter number

-The generated ruby will implement it in this ways.
+The generated ruby will implement it in this ways:

-The translator will generate one ruby method with variable arguments, which will call relative method with name "<functionname>_v<number of parameter>" e.g. in cpp
+The translator will generate one ruby method with variable arguments, which will call relative method with name "<functionname>_v<number of parameter>"

+e.g. in cpp
 <pre>
 void fn(){}